Everything I know about making podcasts

 This isn’t 100% necessary, but come on — you do kinda need a website.

 It’s also a way for people to contact you.
-I can’t tell you how many times I’ve wanted to contact another podcaster, either for some sort of collaboration or just to reach out and say “Hey, love your show” only to discover they don’t have a website, no email listed — nothing.
+I can’t tell you how many times I’ve wanted to contact another podcaster, either for collaboration or just to reach out and say “Hey, love your show” only to discover they don’t have a website, no email listed — nothing.

 Your website will be your home base of operations — your lair.
 This is where people can contact you, leave reviews for your podcast, buy your merch, read your blog posts, and on and on and on.
-You can also have affiliate links, collect emails for your newsletter, and even pimp your Patreon!
+You can also have affiliate links, collect emails for your newsletter, and even pimp your Patreon.

 So please, do yourself a favor, future you will thank you.
 Create a website for your podcast and start building that SEO.